VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

 During the study, each participant went through three feedback conditions in a randomized order: no feedback (\textbf{NA}), force shared control (\textbf{FSC}), and vibrotactile shared control (\textbf{VSC}).
 For the NA and VSC conditions, participants used an Xbox controller for input, which had control mechanism similar to an RC controller.
 The output device for the VSC condition was the vibrotactile system.
 For the FSC condition, a Novint Falcon haptic joystick \cite{novint_falcon} was used for both input and output, similar to previous studies \cite{omari2013bilateral, reyes2015outdoor}.

 For each condition, the experimental scene was a $5 m\times5 m\times50 m$ tunnel (Figure \ref{fig:sec6_map}) that required participants to steer quadrotors forward, right, or upward.
 Different flying directions were used to vary visual information capacity as obstacles are often outside the camera's field of view when flying right and upward.
-The tunnel contained fifteen objects that were randomly placed to avoid learning effects.
+Fifteen objects were randomly placed in the tunnel to avoid learning effects.
 Based on these conditions, we hypothesize that (a) vibrotactile feedback would enhance teleoperation performance compared to no feedback, and (b) the improvement would be more effective in the right and upward directions than the forward direction.